43 Geography Trivia Questions [With Answers]

 Answer: About 2.5%.

-Why it stumps people: The number sounds impossibly low.
+Why it trips people: The number sounds impossibly low, and it gets worse from there.
 Of that 2.5%, roughly 68% is locked in ice caps and glaciers, and about 30% is groundwater.
 Only around 0.3% of all Earth’s water is accessible liquid freshwater in lakes and rivers.

 20. What is the driest inhabited continent?
 (Hard)